Zenlytic/zenlytic-docs/docs/6_connecting_with_python/6_project/1_project.md

 # Project

 The project object is the class you use to interact with your project as a whole.
 It has many convenience methods that allow you to look around the project.
+All yaml objects like models, views, and fields properties listed in the yaml file are inherited in the class of the same type accessible via the `Project` object.

 Once you create a connection, you can access the project like this: